beatrizmoya/beatrizmoya.github.io/README.md

 ## KEYNOTES

-*Thermodynamically admissible reinforcement learning in the development of cognitive digital twins.
+* Thermodynamically admissible reinforcement learning in the development of cognitive digital twins.
 IUTAM Symposium on Data-Driven Mechanics and Surrogate Modeling 2022.
 Paris, France.

-*Thermodynamics-informed reinforcement learning of fluid dynamics from observation.
+* Thermodynamics-informed reinforcement learning of fluid dynamics from observation.
 World Congress in Computational Mechanics and Asian-Pacific Congress on Computational Mechanics (WCCM 2022).
 Yokohama, Japan; ON LINE

 ## MINISYMPOSIUM ORGANIZATION
 *	Physical models and reduced order models augmentation with data for physics-informed machine learning in real-world applications.
 World Congress in Computational Mechanics 2024.
 Organized together with Marco Tezzele, Annika Robens-Radermacher and Chady Ghnatios.
 * Scientific Machine Learning techniques for complex engineering systems.
 ECCOMAS Young Investigators Conference 20213.
 Organized together with Matteo Giacomini, Alberto Badías and Filippo Masi.
 *	Model order reduction and artificial intelligence techniques for surrogate and data-assisted models in computational engineering.
 ECCOMAS Young Investigators Conference 2021.
 Organized together with Matteo Giacomini and Alberto Badías.

-## ROLES

-**Coordinator (June 2024-present)**

-* Member of the Scientific Commission at the University of Zaragoza.
-Elected as representative of the doctoral alumni.
-2020-2022.

-* Member of the steering commission, Ph.
-D. program on Mechanical Engineering at the University of Zaragoza.
-2020-2022.

-* Member of Quality Commission.
-Ph.
-D. program in Mechanical Engineering at the University of Zaragoza.
-2020-2022.

-## AFFILIATIONS
-* Member of the Young Researchers Section of the Spanish Society of Computational Mechanics and Computational Engineering (SEMNI)

-## PROJECTS & FUNDING
+# PROJECTS & FUNDING
 * Margarita Salas fellowship.
-Self-funded NEXT GEN project Dec 2022 - Dec 2024.
+Self-funded NEXT GEN project by University of Zaragoza and Ministry of Science.
+Dec 2022 - Dec 2024.

 * Ibercaja Scholarship for International Research stays.
 2021.

 * FPI fellowship for PhD research funding.
 Spanish Ministry of Science.
 2019-2022.

-## AWARDS
+# AWARDS

 **Award to best Teaching innovation project by Chair Banco Santander (University of Zaragoza)**